nicholasjackson/consul-gateways-azure/split_k8s_example/README.md

 ➜ consul config write 1_api-splitter.hcl
 ```

-Now when the web endpoint is curled traffic will be split between `v1` and `v2`
+Now when the hello endpoint is curled traffic will be split between `v1` and `v2`

 ```
 ➜ curl  13.64.193.176
 {
-  "name": "web",
+  "name": "hello",
   "type": "HTTP",
   "duration": "10.967173ms",
   "body": "Hello World",